-The following table reflects, on an unaudited pro forma basis, the combined operations of the Company and the businesses acquired during the years ended December 31, 1995 and 1996 as if such acquisitions had taken place at the beginning of 1995 and the businesses acquired during the first six months of 1996 and 1997 as if such acquisitions had taken place at the beginning of 1996.
+The following table reflects, on an unaudited pro forma basis, the combined operations of the Company and the businesses acquired during 1995 and 1996 as if such acquisitions had taken place at the beginning of 1995.
 Appropriate adjustments have been made to reflect the accounting basis used in recording these acquisitions.
 These pro forma results have been prepared for comparative purposes only and do not purport to be indicative of the results of operations that would have resulted had the combination been in effect on the date indicated, that have resulted since the respective dates of acquisition or that may result in the future.

-YEAR ENDED DECEMBER 31, SIX MONTHS ENDED JUNE 30, 1995 1996 1996 1997 (UN AUD ITED AND IN THOUSAN DS) Revenues, net \$ 49,696 \$ 51,868 \$ 37,554 \$ 39,395 Net income (loss) before income taxes (4,419) (1,160) (913) 5,382 (3,739) (2,282) (549) 3,100 Income (loss) per common and common equivalent share (.99) (.47) (.13) .26
+1995 1996

+(UNAUDI:

+Revenues, net \$ 49,696 \$ 51,868

+(Loss) before income taxes Net (loss) attributable to common (4,419) (1,160)

+stockholders (3,739) (2,282)

+Net (loss) per common and common

+equivalent share (.99) (.47)